What to Choose First: Wedding Budget, Guest Count, or Venue?

 • Guest count adjusts to the space’s capacity

-• The budget expands to support the level of execution required
+• The budget increases to accommodate the required level of execution and the venue’s set pricing.

-A tent isn’t just a tent.
+Or at your family’s home.
+A tented wedding isn’t just a tent.
 It’s flooring, lighting, power, climate control, and a full build that has to function as a venue.

 This is especially true for mountain venues or private properties.
 The setting is beautiful, but everything has to be brought in, timed precisely, and managed once guests arrive.